directlypro/directlypro/README.md

 ## Why Backend Development?

-Before dedicating myself fully to backend development, I was very interested in becoming a frontend developer because I thought it was really cool.
+Before dedicating myself fully to backend development, I was very interested in becoming a front-end developer because I thought it was really cool.
 However, my passion for backend development emerged when I started building a simple Python project.
 I found it fascinating and wanted to learn more about it. ❤️

 ## Philosophy